 I’d put this on par with or above Aria for a beginner: it has much less dense text and shorter chapters, but you don’t get the benefits of reading a really nice, big, beautiful collector’s edition.

-There is similarly an ongoing book club continuing to read the series, currently on volume 5.
-The vocab spreadsheet is well populated throughout.
+There is similarly an ongoing book club continuing to read the series, currently waiting on publication of volume 10.
+The vocab spreadsheet is well populated at least through volume 5.

 Book: Mysterious Town Beyond the Mist